ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 ### Performance Options
 {: #ODBBackupPerform}

 Bandwidth throttling settings specify the amount of bandwidth that is used by an {{site.data.keyword.backup_notm}} Agent for backups.
-For example, you might want to restrict the amount of bandwidth that is used for daytime backups so that online users are not affected, and allow unlimited bandwidth usage at night so that scheduled backups run as fast as possible.
+For example, you might want to restrict the amount of bandwidth that is used for daytime backups so that online users are not affected.
+At the same time, you might allow unlimited bandwidth usage at night so that scheduled backups run as fast as possible.

 Bandwidth settings include the following parameters.
 - Maximum bandwidth, in megabits per second, to be used by the {{site.data.keyword.backup_notm}} Agent for all backups and restores.